Late-night talk show: 1970s–1980s

 During his tenure as host of The Tonight Show, Carson became known as The King of Late Night.
 While numerous hosts (Merv Griffin and Dick Cavett being the best-known) attempted to compete with Carson, none was ever successful in drawing more viewers than Carson did on Tonight, not even ABC's short-lived revival of Paar's show in 1973 using the name Jack Paar Tonite (though Paar blamed erratic scheduling and his own unwillingness to succeed at the expense of Cavett, his friend and former writer).
 Much like Paar, Carson became tired of fulfilling the workload of 525 minutes a week, so The Tonight Show was shortened to 90 minutes and again to 60 minutes in 1980 with 15 weeks of vacation a year.
 Because of a lack of competition, Carson was free to take time off (by 1980, he was only hosting three new shows a week) and have guest hosts on the show on a weekly basis, and for weeks at a time when Carson was on vacation, including Joey Bishop (a former competitor of his), Joan Rivers, David Letterman, Bob Newhart, Don Rickles, David Brenner and Jerry Lewis.

+ABC opted not to compete against Carson with a late-night talk show.
+In 1980, it produced a pilot of a Richard Dawson-hosted show called Bizarre (it instead went to series on Showtime with John Byner as host) and, for two years, carried the weekly sketch comedy series Fridays.
+ABC instead counterprogrammed Carson with a successful news magazine entitled Nightline, beginning in 1980.

-In his final years, Carson produced new shows only three nights a week with guest hosts and "Best of Carson" reruns the other two nights.
+After 1980, Carson produced new shows only three nights a week with guest hosts and "Best of Carson" reruns the other two nights.
 From 1983 to 1986, Rivers and Brenner served as Carson's permanent guest hosts.
 Many in 1986, including top executives at NBC, thought it was possible that Johnny Carson would retire after reaching his 25th anniversary on October 1, 1987, as it was such a logical cut-off point.

-In the spring of 1986, a confidential memo, between top NBC executives listing about ten possible replacements in the event of Carson's retirement the next year, was leaked.
+In the spring of 1986, a confidential memo between top NBC executives, listing about ten possible replacements in the event of Carson's retirement the next year, was leaked.
 When Rivers saw it, she was shocked to see that she was nowhere on the list despite the fact that she had been The Tonight Shows permanent guest host since 1983.
-In 1986, Joan Rivers joined the brand-new Fox network, where she would host her own late-night talk show, The Late Show, which competed directly against The Tonight Show.
+In 1986, Joan Rivers joined the brand-new Fox network, where she hosted her own late-night talk show, The Late Show, which competed directly against The Tonight Show.
 Clint Holmes served as Rivers' announcer while Mark Hudson served as band leader.
 Carson was incensed that Rivers did not consult him beforehand and never spoke to her again.